-The average cost of car rentals in Cancun is approximately $25 USD per day, depending on the season.
+The average cost of car rentals in Cancun is approximately $30 USD per day, depending on the season.

 The first is tourist scams as there can be a lot around the airport and a lot of people looking to take advantage of travelers making their way around the country.

 The other thing is to keep your rental agreement and ID on you at all times in the car.
 This avoids any confusion or hold-ups if you happen to get pulled over.

 Note: They drive on the right-hand side in Mexico and you may also find parking a problem once you reach Tulum.

-Bus from Cancun To Tulum
+Bus From Cancun To Tulum

-The ADO Bus is another great option for your transportation from Cancun to Tulum with buses running daily from 10:45 am to 9:35 pm.
+The ADO Bus is another great option for your transportation with buses running daily from 10:45 am to 9:35 pm.

-It’s safe to say that the ADO Bus Cancun to Tulum is a really affordable way to get from A to B.
+It’s safe to say that the ADO Bus from Cancun to Tulum is a really affordable way to get from A to B.